 - Applicants may take non-respiratory care, general education and related coursework prior to being accepted into the program.

-- All students admitted into a health science program will be required to submit to a criminal background check and/or drug testing, prior to, enrollment each academic year.
+- All students admitted into a health science program will be required to submit to a criminal background check and/or drug testing, prior to, enrollment each academic year at their own expense.
 The results of these tests could affect the student’s ability to progress in the program.

 - All students completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.